tracking-exposed/youchoose.ai/content/analysis/business.md

   <figure class="zoomIn ">
     <img class="svg" style="width:50%; padding-bottom: 5rem;"  src="/images/slides/budget.png"></img>
   </figure>
-  <h4 class="aligncenter fadeIn slow">We have about 6 month of cash to keep maintaining and growing the project at cruise speed.</h4>
+  <h4 class="aligncenter ">We have about 6 month of cash to keep maintaining and growing the project at cruise speed.</h4>
-  <h4 class="aligncenter fadeIn slow">We have other grants in our radar to allow new major developements.</h4>
+  <h4 class="aligncenter ">We have other grants in our radar to allow new major developements.</h4>
  </div>

 </section>